BatmanAoD/project-ffi-unwind/rfcs/niko.md

 instance of undefined behavior from the language by stabilizing the abort-on-unwind behavior fior the "C" ABI.

 Simply taking that step, however, does not address the root problem of "de facto" reliance on undefined behavior.
 We've already seen that projects can and do rely on unwinding.
-We therefore consider the formation of the "project group" to be
+We therefore consider the formation of the "project group" as a formal statement of intent that Rust will support cross-language unwinding.

 The majority of this RFC is spent on describing the "C unwind" ABI and its details.
 We do note a few details about the "project group", but we